United States Virgin Islands: Political status

 A 1993 referendum on status attracted only 31.4% turnout, and so its results (in favor of the status quo) were considered void.
 No further status referendums have been scheduled since.

 The territory is classified by the United Nations as a non-self-governing territory.
 In 2016, the United Nations' Special Committee on Decolonization recommended to the UN's General Assembly that this larger body should "actively pursue a public awareness campaign aimed at assisting the people of the United States Virgin Islands with their inalienable right to self-determination and in gaining a better understanding of the options for self-determination".

+In March 2023, a poll conducted by Suffolk University among USVI residents revealed 63% supported the territory becoming a U.S. state while 23% opposed.
+Respondents were also asked about becoming an independent country, which 58% rejected the idea to 19% who agreed.

 Governors of the U.S. Virgin Islands

 Law enforcement

 Law enforcement services are provided by the United States Virgin Islands Police Department (USVIPD).

 Military

 Defense is the responsibility of the United States.
 There are some military facilities and personnel on the islands, supported by the U.S. government: